Ratu Boko

 The site covers 16 hectares in two hamlets (Dawung and Sambireja) of the village of Bokoharjo and Prambanan, Sleman Regency.
-In striking contrast to other Classic-period sites in Central Java and Yogyakarta, which are remains of temples, Ratu Boko displays attributes of an occupation or settlement site, although its precise function is unknown.
-Probably the site was a palace complex which belonged to the kings of Sailendra or Mataram Kingdom that also built temples scattered across the Prambanan Plain.
-The argument was based on the fact that this complex was not a temple nor building with religious nature, but a fortified palace instead which evidence of a remnant of fortified walls and the dry moat of defensive structures.
-The remains of settlements also founds in Ratu Boko vicinity.
-This site is located 196 m above the sea level, on the highest point in the site, there is a small pavilion from which one will be able to see a panoramic view of Prambanan temple with Mount Merapi as the background.
+In striking contrast to other Classic-period sites in Central Java and Yogyakarta, which are remains of Hindu temples, Ratu Boko displays attributes of an occupation or settlement site, although its precise function is unknown.
+Probably the site was a palace complex which belonged to the Shailendra dynasty or Mataram kingdom that also built temples scattered across the Prambanan Plain.
+The argument was based on the fact that this complex was not a temple nor a building with a religious nature, but a fortified palace instead which is evidence of a remnant of fortified walls and the dry moat of defensive structures.
+The remains of settlements were also found in Ratu Boko's vicinity.
+This site is located 196 m above sea level.
+On the highest point in the site, there is a small pavilion with a panoramic view of Prambanan with Mount Merapi as the background.